 Steam Deck return policy

-Valve offers a simple policy: a 14-day "no questions asked" full refund after you received the product.
+Valve offers a straightforward policy: a 14-day "no questions asked" full refund after you receive the product.

-The policy also applies if you bought it for someone else, as long as the desire to have a full refund is expressed unequivocally.
-The return program may not be available if the Deck has been modified, abused, or is otherwise no longer in new condition.
+The policy also applies if you bought it for someone else, as long as the desire for a full refund is expressed unequivocally.
+The return program may not be available to you, should the Deck have been modified, abused, or is no longer in new condition.

-To return your Steam Deck for a refund, go to help.steampowered.com and simply log in there with your Steam user account.
+To avail yourself of the return policy and send back your Steam Deck for a refund, head over to help.steampowered.com.
+Now, simply log in with your Steam user account.
 Next, select the order you wish to cancel and the problem you are having, then press the button labelled "I'd like to request a refund".

 Steam Deck hardware